 But without falling into the trap of narrow essentialism, it is nonetheless useful for us to get to grips with the concept of Jihad itself and understand how it came into being—If only to see just how far the term has been abused of late.

 ‘Jihad’ can be loosely translated as ‘to struggle’ or ‘to expend effort’ towards a particular cause.
-The term was originally used to refer to one’s personal struggle against one’s own mortal failings and weaknesses, which would include battling against one’s pride, fears, anxieties and prejudices.
+The term was originally used to refer to one’s personal struggle against one’s own moral failings and weaknesses, which would include battling against one’s pride, fears, anxieties, and prejudices.
 The Prophet Muhammad himself was reported to have described this personal existential struggle as the ‘Jihad Akbar’ (Greater Jihad).
 Alongside this notion of the Jihad Akbar was the concept of ‘Jihad Asgar’ or ‘Lesser Jihad’.
-This refers to the struggle for self-preservation and self-defence—which has always been regulated by a host of ethical sanctions and prerogatives.
+This refers to the struggle for self-preservation and self-defense—which has always been regulated by a host of ethical sanctions and prerogatives.

 The Qur’an does stipulate clearly that Muslims have to engage in a Jihad when they are under attack, but the conditions for such a jihad are clearly laid out and are strictly defined within certain ethical prerogatives.
 Muslims cannot engage in conflict for the sake of mere territorial expansion for instance (which brings into question the legal status of the early Arab conquests which were motivated mainly by considerations of realpolitik).
 Muslims also cannot engage in acts of terror and indiscriminate violence where civilians are targeted.
 (In fact, numerous Muslim leaders like the early Caliphs even warned their troops not to burn the fields of their enemies or kill their livestock).
-A proper Jihad for the sake of self-defence was therefore a complicated and highly regulated matter—and the rulers had to consult the jurists as well as their own populations before such an enterprise was undertaken.
+A proper Jihad for the sake of self-defense was therefore a complicated and highly regulated matter—and the rulers had to consult the jurists as well as their own populations before such an enterprise was undertaken.

 ‘Jihad’ has now been taken—by Muslims and non-Muslims alike—to refer to an aggressive attitude that is rooted in a reactionary discourse of authenticity and purity, giving it a militant edge that it did not possess.
-While it is true that the international media has done some damage to the understanding of ‘Jihad’, it is also important for Muslims to realise that the term itself has been used and abused by the very same people who have resorted to the use of violence in their name.
+While it is true that the international media has done some damage to the understanding of ‘Jihad’, it is also important for Muslims to realize that the term itself has been used and abused by the very same people who have resorted to the use of violence in their name.

 The task that lies before the Muslim community today is to reclaim the concept of ‘Jihad’ and to invest it with other meanings different to those imposed by the Mullahs and militants.
 Cognisant of the painful realities that stand before the Muslim world at present, Muslim intellectuals must jump into the fray and regain control of the discourse of Islam which has for too long been regarded as the exclusive purview of the dogmatic Mullahs.
-We have to break down the rigid pedagogical structures that have kept Islamic discourse in such a static mode by by-passing traditional institutions of learning and indoctrination.
+We have to break down the rigid pedagogical structures that have kept Islamic discourse in such a static mode by bypassing traditional institutions of learning and indoctrination.
 Everything—from the universities to the media—will have to be used as the new sites of Islamic thought and education, in order for us to spread our message across to the wider public.

 Dr. Farish A. Noor is a Malaysian political scientist and human rights activist.
-He has taught at the Centre for Civilisational Dialogue, University of Malaya and the Institute for Islamic Studies, Frie University of Berlin.
-He is currently associate fellow at the Institute for Strategic and International Studies (ISIS), Malaysia.
+He has taught at the Centre for Civilisational Dialogue, University of Malaya, and the Institute for Islamic Studies, Frie University of Berlin.
+He is currently an associate fellow at the Institute for Strategic and International Studies (ISIS), Malaysia.